Visa Traveler

 • Entry rules:

-• VOA or eVisa fee is 300 SAR, valid for 1 year, multiple-entry (plus service fee and insurance fee)
+• VOA or eVisa fee is 300 SAR, valid for 1 year, multiple-entry (plus insurance fee of 95 SAR)

 • Official source: Saudi Arabia Tourism Authority